 to purchase the fabric and make the learning set on your own – a very quick and simple DIY project that can be done either sewing it or without sewing.
-Important: When ordering, MAKE SURE FLEECE FABRIC is chosen.
-Scroll down for shopping details and instructions.
+Scroll down for instructions.

 Our learning set is an act-out educational resource made out of soft fleece.
 It teaches Pascha stories and traditions in a hands-on, Orthodox-focused way.